Venue: First floor, 135 Eastern Avenue, Milton Park, Milton, OX14 4SB

 RESOLVED: to adopt the Parental Leave Policy attached at appendix 1 to the report of the head of legal and democratic to the Council meeting on 8 December 2021.

-To note progress on the approved Council motions – to follow.
+Progress on approved Council motions PDF 142 KB To note progress on the approved Council motions – to follow.

-Council received and noted a progress report on motions approved by Council since May 2019.
+Additional documents: Minutes: Council received and noted a progress report on motions approved by Council since May 2019.

-Councillor Smith, Leader of the council, provided an update report on a number of matters.
+Report of the leader of the council To receive the report of the Leader of the council, Councillor Emily Smith.
+Minutes: Councillor Smith, Leader of the council, provided an update report on a number of matters.
 The text of her address is available on the council’s website.

-No questions were submitted from councillors under Council procedure rule 33.
+Questions on notice No questions were submitted from councillors under Council procedure rule 33.
+Minutes: No questions were submitted from councillors under Council procedure rule 33.

-To consider motions from councillors in accordance with Council procedure rule 38.
+Motions on notice To consider motions from councillors in accordance with Council procedure rule 38.

 Motion 1: For the establishment of a long-term sustainable programme of Domestic Retrofitting